7 best places to stay in the Lake District for walking

 The Mortal Man Inn

+The first in our list of hotels in the lake district is the Mortal Mann Inn.
 It’s at the very forefront of this hotel that it’s ideal for walking.
 They themselves describe it as ‘the perfect base for lakeland walks’.
 And they’re not wrong.
 The Mortal Man Inn, situated in Troutbeck, is conveniently located for offering easy access to a range of different walking routes, for ramblers of all abilities.
 First and foremost, it’s excellent for fell walkers.
 The Mortal Man Inn is very close to the primary walking route for those wishing to attempt the challenging Kentmere Round, or Kentmere Horseshoe walk.
 This is one of the most remote, isolated walks in the entirety of the Lake District.
 It also happens to be one of the longest too.
 Traversing a range of terrains, regularly ascending and descending, this walk is not for the faint hearted.
 But if you’re game, it’s not to be missed either.
 Because on account of it being one of the most remote walks in the Lakes, it’s also one of the most peaceful and tranquil.
 You’ll really benefit from a feeling of getting back to nature, separated from the normal world and cut off from modern society and the problems that come with it.

 That’s our favourite walk local to the Mortal Man Inn, but there are plenty of other options too.
 It’s near to Lake Windermere, so you can walk the edges of the famous great lake – the largest in the Lake District.
 Also nearby are walking routes up Helvellyn mountain.
 We should probably talk a bit about the hotel itself too and not just the brilliance of the surrounding area.
 The historic hotel is in an old school Lake District ale house dating all the way back to 1689.
 It’s on record as having been a favourite meeting place of literary greats William Wordsworth and Samuel Taylor Coleridge, both of whom penned some of their very best works while living in the Lake District.
 You can see why, given the location.
 The Mortal Man Inn boasts breathtaking views.
 It’s beer garden might just be one of the most picturesque in the country, and the wide range of homely ales and beers they serve are perfect to unwind with after a long day out walking and exploring the Lake District.